stollander33/docs/README.md

 # RAPyDo framework

-A containers-based framework to develop your HTTP-API with Flask on Python3 with optional web interface written with Angular.
-RAPyDO also includes services like relational databases (PostgreSQL, MariaDB), graph database (Neo4j), no-sql database (MongoDB), Celery for asynchronous operations (based on RabbitMQ, also included in the box) and Pushpin for WebSockets connections, Redis and much more
+A containers-based framework to develop your HTTP-API with Flask on Python with optional web interface written in Angular.
+RAPyDO also includes services like relational databases (PostgreSQL, MariaDB), graph database (Neo4j), no-sql database (MongoDB), Celery for asynchronous operations (based on RabbitMQ as message broker and Redis or MongoDB as backend database, all included in the box) and Pushpin for WebSockets connections and much more

-The name is an acronymous for:
+The name is an acronym for:

 - `R`ESTful `A`PI
 - on a `Py`thon server